 6) Only waste wood or residual biomass needs to be burnt (~50kg) in a separate fire box to dry and heat the wood and initiate the carbonization process during the 1st phase.

-Also the production of "wood vinegar" is possible during the 1st phase of operation.
+7) The production of "wood vinegar" is possible during the 1st phase of operation.

 perspective drawing of the "adam-retort" a masonry unit

 The issue of the introduction of environmentally friendlier procedures for charcoal production in countries such as Asia, Africa and South America is one that is badly in need of our attention.